mikpim01/freeWrite/README.md

 - [x] Logging prohibitted on past or future dates
 - [ ] Logging profiles frontend to database selection
 - [ ] Alert dialog at Deletion/Revision attempts

+## Implementation

+Python3.7 with modules dbm and PyQt5.